dxw/contracts/agreements/general-cyber.md

     7. In any event, dxw cyber's total liability under this agreement is limited to the lesser of:

-        1. The total fee for the Project.
+        1. The total fee for the Work.
         2. The insured sum.

+    8. You accept unlimited liability for any loss or damage incurred by dxw cyber as a result of testing it performs against a Host you authorise include in a scope without lawful authority [TODO: I think this clause needs significant lawyering]

 9. ### Confidentiality

-    1.  dxw cyber will keep your status as a client and all details of your Project strictly confidential.
+    1.  dxw cyber will keep your status as a client and all details of the Work strictly confidential.

     2.  dxw cyber will not keep confidential any information which:

-        1. Pertains to the tools, techniques, approaches and methodologies we use in our work;
+        1. Pertains to the tools, techniques, approaches and methodologies we use in our work in general;
         2. Is in the public domain (other than by our disclosure) or which we receive from a third party who is lawfully entitled to disclose it;
         3. Is known by us prior to the agreement of these terms;
         4. Is developed by us independently of information obtained as part of our relationship with you;
         5. It is required by law to disclose.

-    3. In respect of security vulnerabilities we discover in third party software during the Project, we may, without identifying you:
+    3. In respect of security vulnerabilities we discover in third party software during the Work, we may, without identifying you:

         1. Publish details of the vulnerability in accordance with our Responsible Disclosure policy;